-An 8-foot x 8-foot handicap accessible precast gable roof latrine mounted on an 8-foot x 14-foot concrete pad (Photo MT_RosebudCounty_PokerJimButteFireLookout_0007) sits south of the Lookout.
-The south half of the building consists of a 8-foot x 6-foot partial-wall open entry and the north half is fully enclosed.
-The current pumpable latrine replaces a series of previous outhouses of more traditional construction.
+An 8-foot x 8-foot handicap accessible precast gable roof latrine mounted on an 8-foot x 14-foot concrete pad (Photo MT_RosebudCounty_PokerJimButteFireLookout_0007) sits south of the lookout tower.
+The south half of the building consists of an 8-foot x 6-foot partial-wall open entry and the north half is fully enclosed.
+The current pumpable latrine replaces a series of previous outhouses of a more traditional construction.